Performance Bounds for Quantum Feedback Control: Extensions

 \subsection{Extraction of heuristic controllers}

-Bounds computed via \eqref{sosHJB} may be used to verify the near-optimality of any given control policy.
-As such, the proposed framework complements heuristic approaches for the design of control policies such as reinforcement learning or expert intuition.
-The solution of \eqref{sosHJB}, however, can itself also be used to inform controller design.
-By construction, the optimization variable $w_d$ is an underapproximator for the value function.
-Thus, it is reasonable to use $w_d$ as a proxy for the value function~\cite{henrion2008nonlinear,savorgnan_discrete-time_2009} and construct a heuristic controller by greedily descending on $w_d$, i.e.,
+Bounds computed via \eqref{sosHJB} may be used to certify the near-optimality of any given control policy.
+As such, the proposed bounding method complements heuristic approaches for the design of control policies.
+The solution of \eqref{sosHJB}, however, can also be used to inform controller design directly.
+At the optimal point of \eqref{sosHJB}, the optimization variable $w_d$ approximates by construction the best possible polynomial underapproximator of the value function.
+Thus, it is reasonable to use $w_d$ as a proxy for the value function~\cite{henrion2008nonlinear,savorgnan2009discrete} and construct a heuristic controller by greedily descending on $w_d$, i.e.,

 The above requires minimization of a polynomial over $U$, which is only expected to be tractable in the case of one or few control inputs.
-Otherwise, we argue that the inherently heuristic nature of this construction may justify the use of fast heuristics to find local or approximate minimizers instead, for example by relying on recent advances in machine learning~\cite{deits_lvis_2019, bertsimas2021voice}.
+Otherwise, we argue that the inherently heuristic nature of this construction may justify the use of fast heuristics to find local or approximate minimizers instead, for example by relying on recent advances in machine learning~\cite{deits2019lvis, bertsimas2021voice}.